AUTOMATIC1111/stable-diffusion-webui/Xformers.md

+# Xformers Library (Optional)
-Xformers library is an optional way to speedup your image generation.

-This optimization is only available for nvidia gpus, it speeds up image generation and lowers vram usage at the cost of producing [non-deterministic](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/2705#discussioncomment-4024378) results.
+The Xformers library provides an optional method to accelerate image generation.
+This enhancement is exclusively available for NVIDIA GPUs, optimizing image generation and reducing VRAM usage at the expense of producing [non-deterministic](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/2705#discussioncomment-4024378) results.

+## Important Notice - No Need for Manual Installation
-Note: Both Windows and linux should no longer need to build.
-On 1/23/23 webui shifted from a user-built wheel to an [official wheel](https://pypi.org/project/xformers/0.0.16rc425/#history) along with other package upgrades, shown in [this PR](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/5939/commits/c091cf1b4acd2047644d3571bcbfd81c81b4c3af)
+As of January 23, 2023, neither Windows nor Linux users are required to manually build the Xformers library.
+This change was implemented when WebUI transitioned from a user-built wheel to an [official wheel](https://pypi.org/project/xformers/0.0.16rc425/#history).
+You can view the package upgrades and other details of this update in [this PR](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/5939/commits/c091cf1b4acd2047644d3571bcbfd81c81b4c3af).

+## Usage
-If you use a Pascal, Turing, Ampere, Lovelace or Hopper card with Python 3.10, launch the repo with `--xformers` and a compatible wheel will be installed.
+If you are using a Pascal, Turing, Ampere, Lovelace, or Hopper card with Python 3.10, simply launch the repository using the --xformers flag.
+The compatible wheel will be automatically installed.

 ## Building xformers on Windows by [@duckness](https://github.com/duckness)